Categorical relations and bipartite entanglement in tensor cones for Toeplitz and Fej\'er-Riesz operator systems: Abstract

 \section{Abstract}

 The present paper aims to understand separability and entanglement in tensor cones, in the sense of Namioka and Phelps \cite{namioka--phelps1969}, that arise from the base cones of operator system tensor products \cite{kavruk--paulsen--todorov--tomforde2011}.
-Of particular interest here are the Toeplitz and Fej\'er-Riesz operator systems, which are, respectively, operator systems of Toeplitz matrices and Laurent polynomials (that is, trigonometric polynomials), and which are related in the operator system category through duality.
-Some notable categorical relationships established in this paper are the C$^*$-nuclearity of Toeplitz and Fej\'er-Riesz operator systems, as well as their unique operator system structures when tensoring with injective operator systems.
-Among the results of this study are two of independent interest: (i) a matrix criterion, similar to the one involving the Choi matrix \cite{choi1972}, for a linear map of the Fej\'er-Riesz operator system to be completely positive; (ii) a completely positive extension theorem for positive linear maps of $n\times n$ Toeplitz matrices into arbritary von Neumann algebras, thereby showing that a similar extension theorem of Haagerup \cite{haagerup1983} for $2\times 2$ Toeplitz matrices holds for Toeplitz matrices of higher dimension.
+Of particular interest here are the Toeplitz and Fej\'er-Riesz operator systems, which are, respectively, operator systems of Toeplitz matrices and Laurent polynomials of bounded degree (that is, trigonometric polynomials), and which are related in the operator system category through duality.
+Some additional categorical relationships established in this paper for Toeplitz and Fej\'er-Riesz operator systems.
+Of independent interest is a single matrix criterion, similar to the criterion involving the Choi matrix \cite{choi1972}, for a linear map of the Fej\'er-Riesz operator system to be completely positive.